 Workaround: Knowing the fact that we are missing out on a major custom campaign attribution, we need a quick fix on it.
 For this, we have worked out a solution which I shall share with you as a separate blog post.
 Our custom solution includes tracking both; install referrers and custom campaign data.
-Below is the glimpse of Attribution Report for Custom Attributions.
+Below is a glimpse of the Attribution Report for Custom Attributions.

 Image 2: Attribution Report with custom “source” value.

-Here, we have discussed how data can be analyzed in a better way by linking BigQuery as compared to the normal reporting.
+Here, we have discussed how data can be analyzed in a better way by linking BigQuery as compared to normal reporting.
 Also, for reporting it is necessary that we collect meaningful data and as mentioned in point 2 above, do not reach the limitation of the event type that is getting tracked.
 We have already seen a few examples of how to structure and design the events in this blog, and we hope you find them resourceful.

 Quick Tip: If using Firebase Analytics, do plan out the tracking approach and efficiently design the events for the same.
 This will yield absolute data in reports and help you analyze it.

 The limitations discussed above cover a large ground of Firebase Analytics.
-However, if we have missed out any titbits on the same, do comment in below section and we will be happy to acknowledge it!
+However, if we have missed out on any titbits on the same, do comment in the below section and we will be happy to acknowledge it!

 Thanx for sharing such useful post keep it up.